ajwilkie1/hs-elective-arrays-lab/README.md

 # Elective Array

 Sometimes it's really hard to select your classes for the upcoming school year, especially electives.
-This year, you can chose from photography, ceramics, music, robotics, web development, and an independant study.
+This year, you can chose from photography, ceramics, music, robotics, web development, and an independent study.

 Let's start to organize all of our options.
 Don't forget to constantly run `rspec` in the lab directory.
 It's how you'll test that you're getting the correct outcomes!